This place stopped being livable a decade ago.

 Sometimes, when the wind gets bad and the ballast stations can't keep up, the whole structure begins to tilt.
 The bridges weft and bob, and you can hear the squash plates moaning, deep inside the tower's bones.
 It feels like the whole place is going to slide off its pilings and into the clouds below.

 Caliguari's Watch, known as Caliguari's Drop by the residents, is the decrepit tail of the chain of towers known as Blackstoke City.
 Hundreds of feet above the mysterious and lethal ground beneath, Caliguari's Drop is one of the two sources of coal gas for the city, and contains a fairly extensive eel farm.
-Both of these industries are unpleasant and the tower itself is dangerous and ill-kept, and living in Caliguari's Drop is pretty much a sign that you have lucked out in Blackstoke.
+Both of these industries are unpleasant and the tower itself is dangerous and ill-kept, and living in Caliguari's Drop is pretty much a sign that you are out of luck in Blackstoke.
 You are, as it were, at the bottom of the heap.

-(As far as photomanipulations go, I have no idea what stock I used, I raided google image search for photos of power plants, warehouses, concrete, old buildings, older buildings, industrial gantry, and the space shuttle launch pad—the photos themselves have been chopped apart and stretched, and painted over so much that they are no longer recognizable as any of their component parts.)
+(This started off as a photomanipulation but have no idea what stock I used; I raided google image search for photos of power plants, warehouses, concrete, old buildings, older buildings, industrial gantry, and the space shuttle launch pad.
+It's been all chopped apart, duplicated, stretched, and painted over again and again.
+Really the photos were just there to give me a sense of structure and a mechanical rhythm to follow.
+I think very little of the image left is stock.)